Special Duty Intelligence

 Fraud Investigator

-Cognitive skills your 1633 training built — and where they transfer.
+Cognitive skills your 1633 training built — and where they transfer in civilian work.

 Situational Awareness